chrisvwx/LLLplus.jl/README.md

 cryptanalytic attack, see the `subsetsum` function.
 Another important application is in integer programming, where the LLL algorithm has been shown to solve the integer programming feasibility problem; see `integerfeasibility`.
+Lattice tools are often used to study and solve Diophantine problems; for example in  "simultaneous diophantine approximation" a vector of real numbers are approximated by rationals with a common deonminator.
+For a demo function, see `rationalapprox`.

 ### Examples

 Each function contains documentation and examples available via Julia's built-in documentation system, for example with `?lll`.
-Documentation of all the functions are available by searching for "LLLplus.jl" at [pkg.julialang.org](https://pkg.julialang.org).
+Documentation of all the functions are available on [pkg.julialang.org](https://pkg.julialang.org/docs/LLLplus/).
 A tutorial notebook is found in the [`docs`](docs/LLLplusTutorial.ipynb) directory or on [nbviewer](https://nbviewer.jupyter.org/github/christianpeel/LLLplus.jl/blob/master/docs/LLLplusTutorial.ipynb).